prehisle/pdms/backend/README.md

 ```

 4. The server listens on `:9180` by default (override with `YDMS_HTTP_PORT`).
+5. If `YDMS_DB_DSN` is set, the backend will initialize the DB connection and auto-migrate core tables (users, roles, assignments).
-5. Test the hello endpoint:
+6. Test the hello endpoint:

 ```bash
 curl http://localhost:9180/api/v1/ping